kwalczak80/Speedy-cars/README.md

   - **Cancel** button returns to the dashboard
   - The **Yes** button deletes the booked test drive from the database and redirects the user to the dashboard page.

+## Automated tests

+Automated tests have not been created due to time constrains of the project.

 ## Code Validation

 ### HTML